mesos/logstash/README.md

 This framework will try to launch a logstash-process per slave.

-The user writes logstash configuration files for the frameworks and docker images that he wants to support.
-Logstash-mesos will then be able to extract logs *out of* any docker container and parse them according to the supplied configuration.

-The configuration files can be supplied either trough the web UI of the scheduler or through writing directly to the schedulers configuration directory.

 # Roadmap

 ## Version 1 - July 24th

 - ☑ Automatic discovery of running frameworks, streaming logs from files inside the containers.
+(This feature has since been removed.)
 - ☑ Shared Test- and Development- Setup with `mesos-elasticsearch`, `mesos-kibana`
 - ☑ External LogStash Configuration (config files propagated from Master to Slaves)
 - ☑ Support for outputting to Elastic Search